patrick-crawford/WEB422-Backup/notes/web-api-v1.md

 Open a browser, and navigate to the root (home page).

-Open Postman, and interact with the resources that begin with `/api/`.
+Open Visual Studio, and interact with the resources that begin with `/api/` using the Thunder Client Extension.

-> [This document](/notes/postman-intro) introduces you to Postman, and has how-to getting started info.
+> [This document](/notes/thunder-client-intro) introduces you to the Thunder Client Extension, and has how-to getting started info.

 <br>